 Information for Prospective Students

 We invite students to join our established research programs.
 Our archaeology program explores the peoples and cultures of the New World, from the late Pleistocene through early historical times.
-Our cultural anthropology program encompasses a broad range of content areas, including applied, development, economic, ecological, feminist, medical, political, science-technology-society, and urban anthropologies.
+Our cultural anthropology program encompasses a broad range of content areas, including applied, development, economic, ecological, feminist, medical, political, science-technology-society and urban anthropologies.
 Our biological anthropology program explores human-environment interaction as it shapes population and individual well-being across space and time.

 Some of the features that distinguish our graduate program include:

-• The collections of the William S. Webb Museum of Archaeology provide students with access to research, RA, and internship opportunities.
+- The collections of the William S. Webb Museum of Archaeology provide students with access to research, RA and internship opportunities.

-• A successful record of career placement in both academic and non-academic positions.
+- A successful record of career placement in both academic and nonacademic positions.

-• Opportunities for interdisciplinary study are available through graduate certificates in Latin American, Caribbean and Latino Studies, Gender and Women's Studies, and Social Theory, among others.
+- Opportunities for interdisciplinary study are available through graduate certificates in Latin American, Caribbean and Latino Studies, Gender and Women's Studies and Social Theory, among others.

-We are pleased to be able to offer assistantships to all of our incoming Ph.D. students, which include a stipend, a full tuition waiver (both in and out-of-state), and health insurance coverage.
+We are pleased to be able to offer assistantships to all of our incoming Ph.D. students, which include a stipend, a full tuition waiver (both in and out-of-state) and health insurance coverage.
 Occasionally, similar assistantships are available to M.A. students.

 We have funding for a select number of applicants to visit the department in person.
-While here, they can attend classes, talk with faculty and current students, tour the facilities, and explore the city of Lexington.
+While here, they can attend classes, talk with faculty and current students, tour the facilities and explore the city of Lexington.

-Lexington, Kentucky, is a vibrant and growing city of over 300,000 people and is located within a six-hour drive of many other great cities such as Chicago, Atlanta, Pittsburgh, Charlotte, Cleveland, St. Louis, and Memphis.
+Lexington, Kentucky, is a vibrant and growing city of more than 300,000 people and is located within a six-hour drive of many other great cities such as Chicago, Atlanta, Pittsburgh, Charlotte, Cleveland, St. Louis and Memphis.
 Cincinnati and Louisville are 80 minutes away.
 The city has a low cost of living compared to many comparable cities, and our graduate TA and RA stipends are higher than those paid at many of our benchmark institutions.
 All of our eligible Ph.D. students are funded through various sources, including teaching and research assistantships, for four or more years, and there are special fellowship opportunities for those who qualify (for example, many minority and first-generation Ph.D. students in our department have Lyman T. Johnson fellowships), making this a very affordable place to attend graduate school.

 Fall 2015 Cohort: Fuzzy Sutton, Katie Alexander, Ashley Whitten, Goeun Lee, Anahid Matossian, Erfan Saidi Moqadam, Michael Flynn, and Dayton Daniel Starnes II.
 (Photo Credit: C. Cutright)